deejaygraham/deejaygraham.github.io/_posts/2016-12-04-hello--minecraft.markdown

 ![mcpi](/img/posts/hello--minecraft/minecraft_pi_edition_header.jpg)

 I'm going to be doing some tinkering with Minecraft on the Raspberry Pi.
-Specifically, writing some code to script building using the Python interface.
+Specifically, writing some code to script some building using the Python interface.

 ### Get

-Minecraft has been installed by default on Raspbian images for a long time, but if you don't have it installed, you can get it, either by opening a terminal and typing:
+Minecraft has been installed by default on Raspbian images for a long time, and more recent Raspbian images have the API installed by default but if you don't have the python API installed, you can get it, either by opening a terminal and typing:

 ~~~